bokkypoobah/OAXSwimGatewayStableCoinContractAudit/audit/README.md

 ## Code Review Of Components

-Source code for the component files (first column) were code-reviewed.
-Flattened versions of the deployed consolidated contracts (columns 3 onwards) were generated to create a listing of contracts for each consolidated flattened contract.
+Source code for the component files (first column downwards) were code-reviewed.
+Flattened (consolidated) versions of the contracts (columns 3 and to the right) were generated to understand the structure of the contract that will be deployed.

 <table>
     <thead>